Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 --8<-- "includes/ampli-vs-amplitude.md"

-## SDK Installation
+## SDK installation

-### Installing Via the Snippet
+### Installing via the Snippet

 You can install the JavaScript SDK using a small snippet of code which you paste on your site to asynchronously load the SDK.
- On every page that you want to install Amplitude analytics, paste the code snippet just before the `</head>` tag, replacing API_KEY with the API Key given to you.
+ On every page that you want to install Amplitude analytics, paste the code snippet just before the `</head>` tag, replacing API_KEY with your project's API key.
   You can find your project's API Key in your project's [Settings page](https://help.amplitude.com/hc/en-us/articles/360058073772).

 ```js